atteo/classindex/README.md

 Version 3.0

-- Static inner classes are also indexed
+- Non-local named nested classes are also indexed (both static and inner classes)
 - Fix: incremental compilation in IntelliJ IDEA
 - You can now specify class loader
 - package name nad groupId has changed to org.atteo.classindex